Revisiting the origin of neutrino flavor transformations: INTERPRETATION OF EXPERIMENTAL RESULTS BASED ON THE NEW MECHANISM

 We now proceed to qualitatively interpret previous neutrino experiments based on this physical mechanism.
-Discarding the degrees of freedom of the Z bosonic field and performing the transformation $e^{i(p+\xi _{\tau ,\tau })t} $, the neutrino dynamics during its propagation in the vacuum is governed by the Hamiltonian
+Discarding the degrees of freedom of the Z bosonic field and performing the transformation $e^{i(p+\xi _{\tau ,\tau })t} $, the effective Hamiltonian ${\cal H}_{eff}$ is transformed to